helidon-io/helidon/examples/microprofile/simple-bootstrap/README.md

 ## Bootstrap CSS

-The binary of minifgied Bootstrap CSS is included at `/src/main/resources/webapp/css`
+The binary of minified Bootstrap CSS is included at `/src/main/resources/webapp/css`

 The css is referenced in `index.html` as below
 ```